 Setting your pricing;

-There’s no guide to setting your pricing when it comes to freelance writing.
+There’s no guide to setting your pricing when it comes to making a consistent income from freelance writing.
 There are writers charging $10 for a 500 word blog post and some who charge $100.

 When you’re considering your fees, think about the following;